 2017 SCIPIE Conference

-We are proud to invite you to join us for the 7th biennial conference of the Southwest Consortium for Innovative Psychology in Education (SCIPIE)!
-The conference will be held on October 19-20 at the Downtown Grand, Las Vegas, NV.
-UNLV will be the proud sponsor.
-The theme of the conference is, Examining the Landscape of Educational Psychology: Context And Change.
+The 7th biennial conference of the Southwest Consortium for Innovative Psychology in Education (SCIPIE) was a success!
+The conference was held on October 19-20 at the Downtown Grand, Las Vegas, NV, sponsored by UNLV.
+The theme of the conference was, Examining the Landscape of Educational Psychology: Context And Change.

 SCIPIE conferences traditionally focus on complex problems found at the intersection between education and psychology.
 SCIPIE offers a unique conference experience due to its interactive structure coupled with an emphasis on driving theoretical and methodological innovation through exploration of tensions in educational psychology and related fields.
 Participants are encouraged to bring works in progress and unresolved issues in research as a foundation for session content and discussion.
 The conference is also geared specifically to provide early career scholars and graduate students an opportunity for meaningful participation in conference sessions.